Lumesh Console Operation Module Documentation

 Error Handling:

-- Throws an exception on parameter type errors
+- Throws exceptions on parameter type errors

 - Returns